 Sometimes we get obsessed in our society with people who have this party trick magical ability to be good at something without working hard at it.
 That was something that really impressed me, especially when I was younger—this idea that some people are just naturally gifted at things.

-The older I've gotten, the more I feel like talent kind of gets you in the door, and maybe natural ability to do something better than other people can puts you in the right place.
-But then you actually have to start learning your craft or your art or your science by putting in the work and actually doing it.
+The older I've gotten, the more I feel like talent kind of gets you in the door, and maybe natural ability to do something better than other people can put you in the right place.
+But then you must actually start learning your craft or your art or your science by putting in the work and actually doing it.

 You get good at something, you get amazing at something, by doing it over and over, and refining, and practicing.
 And there’s really no substitute for that.
 And so I think ultimately I believe that success is really tied into your willingness to put in the work.

-Your quote reminded me a little bit of this Winston Churchill quote that goes something like, “Never, never, never give up.”
-Do you think that people sometimes have a tendency to give up too easily?
+Your quote reminded me a little bit of this Winston Churchill quote that reads in part, “Never, never, never give up.”
+Do people give up too easily?

-It’s really easy to, when something gets hard or when you think you might fail at something, to say, “I didn't want that after all” and to pick something else.
-And I think a lot of people who have the potential to be very successful give up too soon, because they are so afraid of looking like a fool.
-I mean, you’re going to stumble.
-You're going to fall.
-You're going to fall, ultimately, on your road to whatever it is you want to do well.
+When something gets hard, it’s really easy to say, “I didn't want that after all” and to pick something else.
+And I think a lot of people who have the potential to be very successful give up too soon because they are so afraid of looking like a fool.
+But you’re going to stumble, you’re going to fall on your road to whatever it is you want to do well.

 There is an argument to be made sometimes for cutting your losses and recognizing that you've made the wrong choice.
-You know, I know people who went to school for four years or six years or eight years and then discovered they don’t want to be an accountant or a lawyer or a doctor, and had to make a different choice.
-But giving up too soon, because we’re trying to sort of save face, is definitely a hazard.
+I know people who went to school for many years and then discovered they don’t want to be an accountant, lawyer, or doctor, and they had to make a different choice.
+But it’s hazardous to give up too soon because we’re trying to save face.

 Coolidge mentions several other qualities—talent, genius, education.
 And he says those are ultimately less important than persistence.
 Then he makes a bold statement: “Persistence and determination alone are omnipotent,” meaning all-powerful.
 Do you agree that persistence can be omnipotent?

 To a degree, yes.
-Refusing to give up doesn't necessarily mean only doing the same thing over and over—sometimes persistence is about finding another way around the mountain, right?
-If you can’t get over it the traditional way, maybe you find a way to jog around it, or tunnel underneath it.
+Refusing to give up doesn't necessarily mean only doing the same thing over and over… Sometimes persistence is about finding another way around the mountain!
+If you can’t get over it the traditional way, maybe you find a way to jog around it or tunnel underneath it.

 Often we think about challenges as related to our careers, or our art.
 But most people stick out a challenge like parenting.
 Many people stick out romantic relationships.
-Not to say that they’re not rewarding and amazing, but we are often able to keep doing things as long as we tell ourselves that there’s just no other option.
+Not to say that those things are not rewarding and amazing, but we are often able to keep doing things as long as we tell ourselves that there’s just no other option.

 You’ve had several roles in your career.
-I read at some point, you were working in El Paso as a local TV reporter and reading traffic reports on the morning radio show.
+You were working in El Paso as a local TV reporter and reading traffic reports on the morning radio show.
 That was two jobs at the same time, up to 70 hours per week.
 You’re also married and have children.
 Can you talk a little bit about the ups and downs in your personal and professional career and how this idea of persistence has played a role?

 Later on, combining parenting with work is hard in any circumstance.
 Mothers and fathers alike who have been raising children while working a career—you know it’s hard.
-There’s the constant sense that you're not giving anything 100% and everything needs 100% that is important to you in your life.
+There’s the constant sense that you're not giving anything 100%, and the things that are important in your life need that 100%.

-I had some challenges when my children were very young.
-My first husband died very suddenly and I was left with a 10-month-old and a 3-year old.
+My first husband died very suddenly when my children were very young, and I was left with a 10-month-old and a 3-year old.
 And I was looking to rebuild my career after taking a little time off when I was newly home with my daughter.
 It was a really, really challenging time.
 The thing about that time is it wasn’t a choice.
 I had two kids to support.
 So I just needed to do what it took.

-In the circumstances you described, you are maybe finding a trait of persistence that you didn’t know you had.
+In the circumstances you described, are you finding a trait of persistence that you didn’t know you had?

 Absolutely.
-It does sort of take away fear, in a way, when you have experienced something that before it happened you would have imagined was the worst thing that could ever happen.
-You realize there’s very little that you are in control of in some ways.
-You just have to shed the illusion that you can make the world work the way you want it to work.
+It does sort of take away fear when you have experienced something that before it happened you would have imagined was the worst thing that could ever happen.
+You realize there’s very little that you are in control of.
+You have to shed the illusion that you can make the world work the way you want it to work.

 You also know that you can survive what you think will just destroy you.
 That it won’t destroy you.
-And you become intrepid after that, because you realize that you can probably get through really hard times.
+You become intrepid after that, because you realize that you can probably get through very hard times.

 By persisting, you gain this layer of strength.
-There’s a thing called post-traumatic growth, which basically means, when something terrible has happened, after it’s all over, after it seems impossible and every day is just horrendous—and I wouldn’t recommend it exactly—after that, you're changed.
-You're left a different person, with more confidence in your ability.
+There’s an experience called post-traumatic growth, which basically means, when something terrible has happened, and every day is just horrendous—after it’s all over, you’ve changed.
+I wouldn’t recommend it, exactly.
+But you're left a different person, with more confidence in your ability.
 The whole thing about what doesn't kill you makes you stronger—it’s a saying, because it’s true.

 I guess it’s a concern because I don’t want to burn out.
 I’m lucky that I truly love my job.
 My kids, who are teenagers, will say, “Why do you want to do this homework all the time?”
 And the answer is sometimes I don’t want to.
 Sometimes, like everybody else, I would love to come home, spend a long time cooking dinner, and watch a dumb TV show.
 That’s not really an option for me.

-I try to bring my sense of curiosity into the preparation, which is definitely the vast majority of the time.
-The time spent on the air in front of the microphone is nine hours a week, as you pointed out.
+I try to bring my sense of curiosity into the preparation before the show, which is definitely the vast majority of the time.
+I spend nine hours a week behind the microphone on the air.
 The rest of the time is reading and researching and writing.
 That’s the price of the amazing, fun thing that I get to do when I'm interviewing someone.

-To go into an interview unprepared, is so terrifying that I don’t burn out on the preparation, because I know that’s just what you must do.
-Once I stop doing that, once I start phoning it in… You have to recognize that you’re not going to do it well if you’re not prepared.
+It would be terrifying to go into an interview unprepared—so no, I don’t burn out on the preparation, because I know that’s just what you must do.
+You have to recognize that you’re not going to do the show well if you’re not prepared.

 I think “fail faster” is based on the idea that there will always be 58,000 additional ideas in the pipeline, and that if we aren’t moving very quickly, we must be getting old and stale.

 There’s good reason to know when something has outlived its usefulness.
 But I also think many things take time to develop.
-I mean, the show that I do today is very much a show about ideas—trying to find what is new or challenging or surprising in an idea that we already understand.
-It took me a while—it took me, you know, hundreds of interviews—before I recognized that that was what I really wanted to do.
+I mean, the show that I do today is very much a show about ideas—trying to find what is new, challenging, or surprising in an idea that we already understand.
+It took me hundreds of interviews before I recognized this was what I really wanted to do.
 I wouldn't say that the show was a failure, but if someone had said, “Well, this this standard interview show that’s based on the same things that everybody else is talking about…”—the show could have gone away ten years ago.
-But it wouldn't have had a chance to kind of blossom into what it is!
+But it wouldn't have had a chance to blossom into what it is!

 I think sometimes if you fail too fast and too often, and abandon what you're doing, you can miss out on a growth opportunity.
 Failing doesn't necessarily require balling up the piece of paper and throwing it away.
 Sometimes it can mean flipping it over on the other side, taking the outline from what you've already done, and reformulating your ideas.